-- 1 Pursuit/Evasion: DDR vs Omnidirectional Agent - The results will be extended for capturing an omnidirectional agent using two o more differential drive robots when one is not able to do it. - We will include acceleration bounds in the solution of the problem. - 2 Surveillance with Obstacles - A moving evader that is free to travel any path within the workspace.
+- 1 Pursuit/Evasion: DDR vs Omnidirectional Agent - Capturing an omnidirectional agent using two o more differential drive robots when one is not able to do it. - To include acceleration bounds in the solution of the problem. - Feedback motion policy based on the image space. - 2 Surveillance with Obstacles - A moving evader that is free to travel any path within the workspace.